phuse-org/SENDConform/doc/SHACL-SENDRuleEg.md

 ### 4. Applying the Constraints

-4.1 Stardog via Stardog Studio
+**4.1 Stardog via Stardog Studio**

-4.1.1 Execute the Report on Data in the Database
+**4.1.1 Execute the Report on Data in the Database**

 1. Create a test database named SHACLTest in Stardog.
 1. Load the data file CJ16050-DM-SD1002-TestData.TTL .
 1. Open the SHACL constraint file SHACL_SD1002.TTL into Stardog Studio.
 1. Select the filed type as SHACL (lower right corner of Studio)
 1. From the ADD CONSTRAINT drop down (upper left), select the drop down button and choose Get Validation Report.
+This executes the report without adding the constraint to the database.
+Too add the constraint to the database so it is available for command line execution (see 4.1.2), sellect "Add Constraint."
-1. Scroll through the report and find the two shacl#resultMessages for the two data errors.
-The report is easier to view from the command line exection so see the next section.
+1. Scroll through the report and find the shacl#resultMessages for the data errors.
+The report is easier to view from the command line exection.

-4.1.3 b) Stardog via command line
+**4.1.2 Stardog via command line**

-Assuming Stardog is available on the command line and the data and constrains are loaded into the SHACLTest database, execute this command:
+1. Assuming Stardog is available on the command line and the data and constraints are loaded into the SHACLTest database, execute this command:

     stardog icv report SHACLTest

-You may redirect the report to a text file on your local machine, assuming you have the repository cloned to C:\_github\SENDConform :
+You may redirect the report to a text file on your local machine, aassuming you have the repository cloned to C:\_github\SENDConform

-    stardog icv report SHACLTest > "C:\_github\SENDConform\data\source\RE Function in Rats\csv\ValReport.txt"
+    stardog icv report SHACLTest > "C:\_github\SENDConform\SHACL\Examples\ValReport.txt"

 4.2  TopBraid